nbenkler/Stats285-Intro-To-Data-Science/README.md

   + Short Paper written on whether racial discrimination still exists in the jury selection process despite 1986 ruling in *Batson v.
 Kenucky*

 team_hw2.rmd
   + r code for md document

+## team_hw3

+team_hw3.md
+  + Short Paper written on use of classification and K-nn clustering to predict the results of several county level elections during 2016

+team_hw3.rmd
+  + r code for md document